 - Clean Code: A Handbook of Agile Software Craftsmanship by Robert C. Martin

 - Algorithms by Robert Sedgewick

 Learning software development is no easy task, and if you’ve graduated from a bootcamp–you should be proud!
 Going from zero to hero in the coding industry is challenging, but coupled with an immersive and intense environment like bootcamp, your learning potential is infinite.
 Always remember that even though your bootcamp days may be behind you, never forget the hunger, tenacity, and determination it took to get you to the end.
+Life after a coding bootcamp doesn't necessarily get easier, you just get better.
 Bring that same passion to learning for the rest of your programming days, and your career will continue to grow!